jakemason/abbrv/README.md

 ![abbrv logo](./repo/logo_wide.png)

-A text expansion solution for Windows that allows the user to auto-expand abbreviations into full strings.
+A text expansion solution for Windows that allows the user to auto-expand abbreviations into full ASCII strings.

 ## Usage